See the studies that are helping to inform OJJDP’s policy and program development.

 Stay Connected with OJJDP:

-OJJDP announces the availability of OJJDP News @ a Glance, January/February 2015.
-This issue’s top story and video message from OJJDP Administrator Robert L. Listenbee highlight the new OJJDP-MENTOR National Mentoring Resource Center and, in light of National Mentoring Month in January, the impact of evidence-based mentoring practices.
+OJJDP announces the availability of OJJDP News @ a Glance, July/August 2015.
+This issue’s top story covers the White House Tribal Youth Gathering, and the video message from Administrator Robert L. Listenbee highlights OJJDP’s efforts to encourage and learn from youth voices.